MicrosoftDocs/Viva/Viva/goals/azure-devops-integration.md

 ## Introduction to Azure DevOps integration

-Viva Goals integrates with Microsoft Azure DevOps to automatically update key results and initiatives in Viva Goals.
-Key result and initiative progress is updated automatically based on the connected Azure DevOps work items.
-You can use the Azure DevOps integration to:
+Viva Goals integrates with Microsoft Azure DevOps to automatically update key results and projects in Viva Goals.
+Key Result and Project progress is updated automatically based on the connected Azure DevOps work items.
+You can leverage the Azure DevOps integration to

 - Automatically track progress for a key result
 - Automatically track progress for an initiative KPI
 - Automatically track progress and tasks for an initiative.
-    - This approach updates initiative progress, syncs Azure DevOps work item details with Viva Goals initiative “tasks”, and, when used with the soon to be released Viva Goals Azure DevOps extension, Viva Goals OKR alignment details are surfaced directly in Azure DevOps linked work items.
+    - This approach updates initiative progress, syncs Azure DevOps work item details with Viva Goals initiative “tasks”, and, when used with the soon to be released Viva Goals Azure DevOps extension, Viva Goals OKR alignment details are surfaced directly in Azure DevOps linked work items. bn

 See below for more details on how the Azure DevOps integration works when connecting to key results, initiatives metrics, and initiative tasks.